JJ-Zhang-DS/CNN_circle_identification/report_JJ.md

 - Fine-tuning the alpha weighting parameter in the combined loss function
 - Further exploration of specialized convolution kernels for circle detection
 - Implementing modest rotations and translations as data augmentation
-- Trying residual blocks to improve gradient flow in deeper networks

 This project demonstrated that careful model design and loss function engineering are more important than raw network complexity for geometric detection tasks.
 While standard CNNs performed well in this task, specialized geometric kernels remain a promising direction for future research.